The literature, finally, executes.

 - The execution overhang.
 Frontier coding models can now translate a precise research goal into a working repository in hours.
 The bottleneck has shifted from execution to direction: knowing what to build, evaluating what was built, and seeing connections no single paper anticipates.

-The protocol
+The engine

 The flywheel

-The corpus, not any individual phase, is the asset that grows in value over time.
 Anyone can scrape arXiv.
 Few will build every interesting paper, test it, register it permanently, and combine the survivors.
 That is the moat.

 What's on chain